-In Yiddish, it can be boiled down to a single word: Mensch.
-For anyone unfamiliar with the word, a mensch is a kind, decent and reliable person, sensitive to other people's needs and seeking ways out to help them.
+Translated: "Few are those who wish to be endowed with virtue rather than to seem so."
+In Yiddish, it can be boiled down to a single word: Mensch --- a kind, decent and reliable person, sensitive to other people's needs and seeking out ways to help them.
 In Judaism, to call someone a mensch is one of the highest compliments that can be given.
+I am that man.

 * Tikkun Olam: Repair and heal the world

 * Tzedek, tzedek tirdorf: Righteousness, righteousness shall ye seek

 * Tza'ar Ba'alei Chaim: Acknowledge and prevent the suffering of living creatures, people and animals, for deliberately causing others pain darkens our souls.